 The national LeDeR Policy, published in March 2021, identified a number of actions to be delivered by 1 April 2022.
 These included the production of a three-year strategy, setting out the ambitions for our LeDeR programme up to 2024 and the establishment of a Governance Panel to identify and monitor actions that arise from focused reviews.
 Our three-year strategy was produced in September 2021.
 Reports are being produced quarterly to demonstrate progress against the Strategy and plans for further implementation going forward.
-The LeDeR Governance Panel is now well established with good representation and membership as mandated in the LeDeR Policy.
+The LeDeR Governance Panel is currently at an advanced stage with the first meeting scheduled for February 2022 ahead of the April 2022 deadline date mandated in the LeDeR Policy.